 And I think that that’s what writing is.
 Is listening to that beating heart.
 And when we hear it, it’s our job to decipher it to the best of our abilities.”

-Finally (ok, ok I’m done), the story was about love that manifests in various forms.
-Love for the art of writing, love for family, love for life.
+Finally (ok, ok I’m done), the story was about different manifestations of love: Love for the art of writing, love for family, love for life.
 It was about husbands and wives, mothers and daughters, sisters and brothers.
 I love that Stuck in Love ain’t your ordinary love story.
-It tackled realistic situations that make or break a family, and I’m glad that in the end they all decided to let love win.
+It tackled realistic situations that make or break a family, and I’m glad that in the end, they all decided to let love win.